sankaran-s2001/Emotion-Classification-System/README.md

 - Understanding the mood in messages
 - Learning about text analysis
-- Seeing how AI can read emotions
+- Seeing how NLP can read emotions
 - Practicing with machine learning